machinekoder/pickit-docs/docs/documentation/setup/index.rst

 objects from one.
 Setting the ROI box around one of the bins will ignore the contents of the other.

-For \ **bin picking** applications, the ROI box can be used for \ **bin representation**, by fitting it to the internal borders of the bin.
+For **bin picking** applications, the ROI box can be used for **bin representation**, by fitting it to the internal borders of the bin.
 Pickit then can (optionally) perform bin collision avoidance and prevention.
 Refer to the :ref:`How-can-i-get-a-better-bin-picking-experience` article for more information on how to make the best use of the ROI box for such applications.

-The ROI box can be defined and modified from the **Region of Interest** page of the Pickit web interface, and the points contained in it can be visualized in the **Points** tab of the viewer.
+The ROI box can be defined and modified from the **Setup** page of the Pickit web interface, and the points contained in it can be visualized in the **Points** tab of the viewer.

 .. toctree::
     :maxdepth: 2

-    defining-the-region-of-interest
+    fix-roi-box
-    modifying-the-region-of-interest
+    build-roi-box
-    attaching-the-region-of-interest-to-the-world
+    fine-tune-roi-box
-    color-filter
+    exclude-3d-information-based-on-color
-    advanced-roi-filters
+    advanced-filters